Travel The World

 Morro de São Paulo

-No cars here, but you’ll still find all the western comforts since it’s quite touristy.
-Expect to enjoy beautiful beaches, boat cruises, natural mud baths, and foam parties.
+Morro de São Paulo is a stunning island off the coast of Salvador, Bahia.
+There are no cars here, but you’ll still find all the comforts you need since it’s quite touristy.
+Enjoy the beautiful beaches, boat cruises, natural mud baths, and foam parties.

 Itacaré